schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nationality

-A tractor-trailer truck driver heads at a unsupervised path.
+A tractor-trailer truck driver heads at an unsupervised path.

 ## Manga